Completing the FAFSA

 - The FAFSA will be available on Oct.
 1 rather than Jan.
 1.

-- Students attending college July 1, 2018–June 30, 2019 will be able to file the FAFSA on Oct.
-1, 2017, using 2016 income tax data in a process known as Prior-Prior Year.
-Students are urged to us the IRS data retrieval tool to pull student and/or parent tax information into their FAFSA.
+- Students attending college July 1, 2019–June 30, 2020 will be able to file the FAFSA on Oct.
+1, 2018, using 2017 income tax data in a process known as Prior-Prior Year.
+Students are urged to use the IRS data retrieval tool to pull student and/or parent tax information into their FAFSA.

 - All new and current (undergraduate and graduate) students must file the FAFSA on an annual basis.
 Prior-Prior Year does NOT mean that it covers multiple application years.